Anismhamid/anis-mhamid-project/README.md

 - **HTML Files**: Contains well-organized HTML files for different sections of the site.
 - **SASS Folders**: Used to organize CSS styles and make them more manageable and easy to maintain. - **main.css**: Contains all SASS styles. - **pages.css**: Contains all SASS styles. - Other files created to organize the patterns logically and structurally.

+## Projects

+- 1 **(Let Us Lead You Forward)**

+  - This project talks about user experience and attractive responsive design.
+  - Provides an enjoyable and comfortable viewing experience for users on various devices.
+  - Focuses on interactivity and ease of use through an elegant and functional design.
+  - Provides clear and simple browsing options that enable users to explore content easily.

+    **(Here And Now)**

+  - This project is distinguished by beauty and elegance in design.
+  - Provides a fun and easy browsing experience for users.
+  - Orients users nicely and makes them feel comfortable and welcome.
+  - Uses an eye-catching image to attract visitors and encourage them to explore more content.

 ## employment